aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/2d-barcodes/dotcode/_index.md

 //generate a DotCode barcode
 using (BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.DotCode, codetext)) {
-    gen.Parameters.Barcode.DotCode.DotCodeEncodeMode = DotCodeEncodeMode.Extended;
+    gen.Parameters.Barcode.DotCode.EncodeMode = DotCodeEncodeMode.Extended;
     gen.Save($"{path}DotCodeExtended.png", BarCodeImageFormat.Png);
 }
 ```

 ### **Structured Append Mode**
 The barcode library supports a special generation mode to create DotCode barcodes with a structured append.
 This mode allows combining up to 35 DotCode barcodes.
 To enable this generation mode, it is necessary to initialize the following properties:
--	[*DotCodeStructuredAppendModeBarcodesCount*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/dotcodeparameters/dotcodestructuredappendmodebarcodescount/2) – the number of barcodes to be combined (value from 1 to 35)
+-	[*StructuredAppendModeBarcodesCount*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/dotcodeparameters/structuredappendmodebarcodescount/) – the number of barcodes to be combined (value from 1 to 35)
--	[*DotCodeStructuredAppendModeBarcodeId*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/dotcodeparameters/dotcodestructuredappendmodebarcodeid/) – the position of a barcode in the set (value from 1 to DotCodeStructuredAppendModeBarcodesCount)
+-	[*StructuredAppendModeBarcodeId*](https://reference.aspose.com/barcode/net/aspose.barcode.generation/dotcodeparameters/structuredappendmodebarcodeid/) – the position of a barcode in the set (value from 1 to StructuredAppendModeBarcodesCount)

 The following code sample shows how to enable the *Structured Append* mode.